 - Do you plan to add employees in the future, and how much are you willing to contribute toward their retirement?

-The Solo 401(k) plan is often a good choice because it allows for pre and post-tax contributions.
+A Solo 401(k) plan is often a good choice because it allows before-tax, Roth, and after-tax contributions.
 Plus, when your income is below certain levels, a Solo 401(k) makes it possible to save relatively more each year.
 But there are other options, and it’s helpful to understand the pros and cons of different alternatives.
-For now, we’ll review:

 - Solo 401(k) plans